iogbole/israelo/draft/2021-03-04-pi-k8s-install-k3s.md

 ```bash
 #K8S
 export KUBECONFIG=$KUBECONFIG:~/.kube/config:~/.kube/pi-config
 ```

 Then reload  `source ~/.bash_profile`

 ## Change context

-Next, rename the context from `default`, since you may have a default already.
+Next, rename the context from `default`, since you may have a default context already.

 `kubectl --kubeconfig=~/.kube/pi-config config rename-context default pi`

-Alternatively, edit ~/.kube/pi-config and change the cluster and context names from `default` to `pi`
+Alternatively, edit `~/.kube/pi-config` and change the cluster and context names from `default` to `pi` respectively.

 Then switch context: